Easy Braised Southern Greens Recipe

 Why This Recipe is a Keeper!

-Being from Wisconsin, I had never made or eaten Southern-style greens or even other Southern-style dishes like Fried Cabbage with Bacon before moving to Tennessee.
-So, the first time I had to cook Southern-style greens for a personal chef client, I was pretty befuddled.
+Being from Wisconsin, I had never made or eaten Southern-style braised greens or other Southern-style dishes like Fried Cabbage with Bacon before moving to Tennessee.
+So, I was pretty befuddled the first time I had to cook Southern-style greens for a personal chef client.

-Thankfully I was able to get some coaching from two lovely Southern ladies in the grocery store that day.
+Thankfully I got some coaching from two lovely Southern ladies in the grocery store that day.
 Their advice:

 • Keep it simple.